 - voluntary surrender of nursing license

-If you don’t agree with the Agreed Order that’s proposed by the nursing board, you may submit suggested revisions.
+If you do not agree with the Agreed Order that’s proposed by the nursing board, you may submit suggested revisions.

 Throughout the entire nursing license defense process, you have the right to be represented by an attorney.
-When you’re reviewing an Agreed Order, however, it can be particularly helpful to have an attorney by your side.
+When you are reviewing an Agreed Order, however, it can be particularly helpful to have an attorney by your side.